 While all 7 Timeless Principles are critical, Customer Service may be the one that is the most fundamental requirement for a retailer’s longevity.
 Previously, I had written that “for retailers who struggle, customer service is almost always below par.”
 Think about the recent closures: JCPenney, Sears, Payless Shoes, whichever chain comes to your mind first.
 Did they have outstanding customer service?
 Not an individual incident you can recall from the past.
 But Every.
 Single.
 Day.

 Because that is what it means to have a foundation built on Customer Service.
-When a retailer focuses on Customer Service, it means that every single encounter is helpful.
+When a retailer focuses on serving their customers, it means that every single encounter is helpful.
 Heck, it means that entering the store or calling the support center means you WILL have an encounter with a real human being who is competent and caring.
 Two “C’s” that are hard to come by in the high employee turnover world of retail.